BFonteh/GMM-Group-Project/README.md

 # GMM-Group-Project
-This is a group Assignment in which we will use GMM to perform sentimental analysis
+This is a group Assignment in which we will use GMM to perform sentimental analysis.